WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 - Sign tx with `S1` (P1 is revealed)

 ## Getting BTCR DID/DDOs from a transaction

+This document describes BTCR DIDs and DDOs using the default example shown in the [BTCR Playground](https://weboftrustinfo.github.io/btcr-tx-playground.github.io/).

 The playground supports looking up BTCR DDOs for both mainnet and testnet chains.
 In general, we work with the testnet chain in these examples as we experiment with and develop BTCR.